 Korean same-sex couple to sue National Health Insurance Agency for equal rights

-(Seoul, February 18, 2021) – Korean same-sex couple So Seong-wook and Kim Yong-min filed a lawsuit against the national health insurance service (NHIS) on Thursday over a canceled dependent status in a press conference in Seoul Administrative Court in Seoul, Korea.
+(Seoul, February 18, 2021) – Korean same-sex couple So Sung-wook and Kim Yong-min filed a lawsuit against the national health insurance service (NHIS) on Thursday over a canceled dependent status in a press conference in Seoul Administrative Court in Seoul, Korea.

-Plaintiff So Seong-wook and his partner Kim Yong-min are a couple who have lived together since 2017 and had a wedding ceremony in 2019.
+Plaintiff So Sung-wook and his partner Kim Yong-min are a couple who have lived together since 2017 and had a wedding ceremony in 2019.
 In February of last year, the couple inquired whether they can obtain a dependent status as a same-sex couple.
 South Korea’s national health insurance program has two kinds of schemes, an employer one and a non-employer one, and employees can have their spouse or family member under their coverage as a dependent.
 The program includes de facto couples as well as legally married couples.

 Mr. Kim said, “We enjoyed one of our rights as a couple for eight months.
 However, after the media report, the NHIS suddenly took away our rights.
 This lawsuit is to reclaim our lost rights”.

-“Hello, we are So Seong-wook and Kim Yong-min, a 5-year-old couple who met in January 2013 and lived together from 2017, and married in May 2019.
+“Hello, we are So Sung-wook and Kim Yong-min, a 5-year-old couple who met in January 2013 and lived together from 2017, and married in May 2019.
 We are holding this press conference to tell you that we are a family, that we are a couple.